amrwc/amrw.dev/pages/notes/random-technical-issues.md

 4. If the extension doesn't work right away, quit the desktop app and the web browser completely.
 They should establish a connection when turned back on.

+## Misplaced notification bubble on macOS

+Sometimes, when the second screen is plugged in/out, the notification bubble alignment gets messed up – it appears out of the built-in screen, on the bottom-left part of the external screen (thus is invisible if the external screen is unplugged).

+### Steps to fix the issue

+1. Go to `System Preferences -> Displays`.
+2. Navigate to the `Arrangement` tab.
+3. Tick `Mirror Displays` and untick it again.

+It's best to have a notification open to verify the fix.